OmriGalShen/My-Portfolio/README.md

 ## What this project about?

 This project is my portfolio site.
-This site includes presonal information, projects, resume and contact info.
+This site includes personal information, projects, resume, and contact info.
-This project was build using React library.
+This project was built using the React library.
 [Here is a live demo!](https://omri-shenhav.herokuapp.com/)

 ## Can I use it for my own porfolio